enginebeast/enginebeast.github.io/_posts/2025-10-16-cubic_lattices.md

 $$PF = \frac{1 \times \frac{4}{3}\pi(\frac{1}{2}a)^3}{a^3} = \frac{1}{6} \pi$$

-A simple cubic structure is rare due to
+A simple cubic structure is rare due to low packing density.

 ## Body-centered cubic structure